10 Top Google ranking factors in 2025

 Overall, don’t get links from just any site for the sake of it.
 Besides Google finding out and penalizing your site, you would lose credibility with users.

 Side note: Link building is undoubtedly the most vital factor for ranking.
 It leverages other sites’ authority and maximizes your efforts to rank your URLs.
+However, the processes can be cumbersome.

-5: Topical Relevance
+5. Topical Relevance

 Indeed, content and link building can get your site the attention it needs.
-But even then, that might not be enough to rank in 2024.
+But even then, that might not be enough to rank in 2025.

 You must establish yourself as the go-to source for your niche: topical relevance.
 Why?